jabaricox31/Word-Scanner/README.md

 This is C++ program that scans a text document and it returns each unique word, the number of unique words, the frequency of each word used, and the number of total words in the text document.
-To run this program in the terminal, type **make**, then type **./wordscanner < file** where **file** is the name of the file you would like to the program to scan.

 From this project I learned: